okta/okta.github.io/_source/_use_cases/isv/includes/analytics-logs.md

 ###### Ad hoc Pseudocode 2

-fetch the most recent 1000 events or 7 day worth of events for a specific user
+fetch the most recent 1000 events or 7 days worth of events for a specific user

 Pseudocode (_pythonish_)